steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

   NodeContainer c;
   c.Create (2);

-  // The below set of helpers will help us to put together the wifi NICs we want WifiHelper wifi;
+  // The below set of helpers will help us to put together the WiFi NICs we want WifiHelper wifi;
   wifi.SetStandard (WIFI_PHY_STANDARD_80211b);